Welcome to Thrillingforum.com.

 Its name derives from the fact that it started identifying some unknown actors in Italian Giallo films, the so called "Thrillings".

-The forum is organized to provide detailed filmographies with images from the films, photographs and more and a developing movie database with some cult movies promoted by our forum users.
+The forum is organised to provide detailed filmographies with images from the films, photographs and more and a developing movie database with some cult movies promoted by our forum users.
 Since 2008, we have brought to light many of mostly unknown performers which until a few years ago did not have a known name.

-The large volume of material is divided into various subgroups that will be described later, with the possibility of browsing by exploring the contents or searching more quickly using an handy search bar.
+The large volume of material is divided into various subgroups that will be described later, with the possibility of browsing by exploring the contents or searching more quickly using a handy search bar.
 At the top of the home page you will find the latest elements added for each filmography, and it is possible to see the updating work in real time.
 On the right there is a Quick menu to select the list of actors sorted by surname or select the most popular topics.

 These pages are especially dedicated to the actors who played in the 60s and 70s in the Italian cinema, but not only.
 Here they are classified as follow.